WARP-LAB/WARP-GUIDES-WEBPACK/02-webpack-guide-devserver/readme.md

 * `npm run build:front:prod` to run production
 remember that for this guide you would have to remove `:4000` from `index.html` manually to see production results, if running locally. our devserver does proxy automatically though.

-* `npm run build:front:dev` to run dev-server

 * `npm run sreen:start` to start dev-server in a separate screen
 * `npm run screen:stop` to stop dev-server in that separate screen
 * `npm run screen:enter` to attach to the running screen so you can inspect building errors.